SuffolkLITLab/doc-assembly-line/labeling-pdf-fields.md

 1. Field names _must_ start with a letter or underscore (`_`) - not a number or anything else.
 2. Field names can only include **letters, numbers, and underscores**.
 3. Keep the length of variable names under 79 characters (unlikely you'll reach this limit, but just to be specific).
 4. When you run across a large area that gives room for writing a paragraph, make one big field and give it one label.
 Don't divide it into individual lines.
 <!-- Check that last one carefully.
 I'm not sure I understood what was meant. -->

 Code is also about communicating with each other.
 The label names you come up with now are ones people will need to work with in the future.
-You don't have to do too much, but try not to label things with `field1`, `field2`, and so on.
+You don't have to do too much, but try not to label things with Adobe's defaults or `field1`, `field2`, and so on.

 #### Useful label conventions